-(a) The cash transaction report (CTR) (wherever applicable) for each month should
+The cash transaction report (CTR) (wherever applicable) for each month should be submitted to FIU-IND by $15^{th}$ of the succeeding month.

-17-A/55, FARSIGHT TRIVENI PLAZA, W.E.A., GURUDWARA ROAD, KAROL BAGH, NEW DELHI-110005

-- (b) The Suspicious Transaction Report (STR) should be submitted within 7 days of arriving at a conclusion that any transaction, whether cash or non-cash, or a series of transactions integrally connected are of suspicious nature.
-The Principal Officer should record his reasons for treating any transaction or a series of transactions as suspicious.
-It should be ensured that there is no undue delay in arriving at such a conclusion. - (c) The Principal Officer will be responsible for timely submission of CTR and STR to FIU-IND; - (d) Utmost confidentiality should be maintained in filing of CTR and STR to FIU-IND.
-The reports may be transmitted by speed/registered post/fax at the notified address. - (e) No nil reporting needs to be made to FIU-IND in case there are no cash/suspicious transactions to be reported. - 7.3 The back office and DP staff should not put any restrictions on operations in the accounts where an STR has been made.
+The Suspicious Transaction Report (STR) should be submitted within 7 days of arriving at a conclusion that any transaction, whether cash or non-cash, or a series of transactions integrally connected are of suspicious nature.
+The Principal Officer should record his reasons for treating any transaction or series of transactions as suspicious.
+It should be ensured that there is no undue delay in arriving at such a conclusion.

+The Principal Officer will be responsible for timely submission of CTR and STR to FIU-IND; Utmost confidentiality should be maintained in filing of CTR and STR to FIU- IND.
+The reports may be transmitted by speed/registered post/fax at the notified address.

+No nil reporting needs to be made to FIU-IND in case there are no cash/suspicious transactions to be reported.

+The back office and DP staff should not put any restrictions on operations in the accounts where an STR has been made.
 The directors, officers and employees (permanent and temporary) should be prohibited from disclosing ("tipping off") the fact that a STR or related information is being reported or provided to the FIU-IND.
 Thus, it should be ensured that there is no tipping off to the client at any level.

-8. Designation of an officer for reporting of suspicious transactions assessment of potentially suspicious transactions.
+8. Designation of an officer for reporting of suspicious transactions

+8.1 To ensure that the back office and DP staff properly discharge their legalobligations to report suspicious transactions to the authorities, the Principal Officer would act as a central reference point in facilitating onward reporting of suspicious transactions and for playing an active role in the identification and assessment of potentially suspicious transactions.
 Names, designation and addresses (including e-mail addresses) of 'Principal Officer' including any changes therein shall also be intimated to the Office of the Director-FIU.
 As a matter of principle, it is advisable that the 'Principal Officer' is of a sufficiently higher position and is able to discharge his functions with independence and authority.